BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-The protocol defines 3 methods responsible for cells registration and configuration.
+`ConfiguratorType` defines 3 methods responsible for cells registration and configuration.
 Let's define an extension that dequeues and configures a cell from a table view.

 {% highlight swift linenos %}